 Local Government for Goudhurst, Kilndown and Curtisden Green

-PRESENT: Councillors Antony Harris (Chairman), Ed Bates, David Boniface, Philip Kirkby, Barry Noakes, Tony Richards, Clive Roberts, Guy Sutton, John Ward, Stephen Wickham and Birgitta Wikman.
+PRESENT: Councillors Antony Harris (Chairman), Ed Bates, David Boniface, Philip Kirkby, Barry Noakes, Tony Richards, Clive Roberts, John Ward, Stephen Wickham and Birgitta Wikman.

 APOLOGIES FOR ABSENCE

-202/13 Apologies for non attendance were accepted from County Cllr Alex King.
+269/13 Apologies for non attendance were accepted from Cllr Guy Sutton (away on business) and County Cllr Alex King.

 DECLARATIONS OF INTEREST